kaushik88/Scala/README.md

 implicitsInScala
 ================

-How Implicits work in Scala
+This project explains how implicits work in Scala.